MENU

 Undergraduate Two-Year Residency Requirement

-Florida Tech has an educationally-based policy requiring all full-time undergraduate students enrolled at the Melbourne campus who have earned less than 56 credits hours and who are 20 years of age or younger to reside in university residence halls and participate in a university meal plan.
-Students who have met one of the following may be exempt from this policy through an application with the Assistant Vice President of Housing and Campus Services.
+Florida Tech has an educationally-based policy requiring all full-time undergraduate students enrolled at the Melbourne campus who have earned less than 56 credit hours and who are 20 years of age or younger to reside in university residence halls and participate in a university meal plan.
+Students who have met one of the following may be exempt from this policy upon applying to the Director of Housing.

 1. Veteran of military service (two years or more)